dpjanes/iotdb-homestar/README.md

 ### What does it run on?

 Anything that Node.JS runs on.
-We develop on Mac and test on Raspberry Pis, Linux boxes and Intel Edisons (so far)
+We develop on Mac and test on Raspberry Pis, Linux boxes and Intel Edisons (so far).
+The Home☆Star project also presents an API on your LAN, so you don't necessarily have to use Node.JS to work with IOTDB.

 ### What does it look like?